themeselection/ts-electron-tailwind/README.md

    npm run watch:css
    ```

-4. **Run the electron Development Server**
+4. **Run the Electron Development Server**
    Launch the electron development server with:
    ```bash
    npm start
    ```

-Once these steps are completed, you can explore the project with Tailwind CSS seamlessly integrated into your electron application!
+Once these steps are completed, you can explore the project with Tailwind CSS seamlessly integrated into your Electron application!